bmhenry/screepsctl/ideas.md

 * can i write to the network? so that i could get logs remotely?

+* require non-spawn storage containers to exist before taking energy from anything else
+	* taking energy from spawn can potentially starve the colony until all creeps die and it can restart

 ### Responding to threats

 Low level attacks can probably be handled by walls/ramparts and turrets